NiChrosia/Arcanology/planning/README.md

 #### Virtualization

-(Concept) Multiple modules could be combined inside a fabrication chamber (or possibly a dedicated block, e.g., *Spatial condensation chamber*), creating a virtual machine chain, allowing for significantly more complicated assembly lines.
+Multiple modules could be combined inside a fabrication chamber (or possibly a dedicated block, e.g., *Spatial condensation chamber*), creating a virtual machine chain, allowing for significantly more complicated assembly lines.
 (This can only be performed once (may be increased in the future), to prevent crash-inducing recursion.)
 This system would only be available to vanguard.

-## Chronomanipulation
+## Time manipulation

-(Concept) A fancy synonym for time manipulation, would be used for both standstill (machine) and mobile (handheld) time manipulation in a region around the player, allowing for interesting concepts such as accelerating block growth, machine speed, etc.
+Chronomanipulation, a fancy synonym for time manipulation, would be used for both standstill (machine) and mobile (handheld) time manipulation in a region around the player, allowing for interesting concepts such as accelerating block growth, machine speed, etc.

-### Chronokinetics
+### Chronokinesis

 A subconcept of chronomanipulation, that would utilize rewinding time to go back to previously marked locations, effectively creating teleportation.

+## Light manipulation

+Photofabrication, the feature of light to be able to deconstruct & reconstruct matter from light, allowing for extremely fast transportation systems, including low-scale wireless transport.
+An additional application is combining a mining laser with photofabrication, (which does not affect the mining capability), allowing it to both mine subterranean minerals and transport them to the surface without the usage of manual transportation.
+This can also be used for constructing complicated nanomaterials, albeit at an (unmodded) slow speed.

+### Superluminal energy transportation

+Primarily used to transport energy & information between dimensions.
+The process goes by inputting light energy (that can also be matter via photofabrication) into a spatial disruptor, and selecting the appropriate channel to connect it to.
+This works by creating wormholes for the object to travel through, and works efficiently for long-distance transportation.
+However, creating a spatial disruptor is no easy task, as it requires fabricating a hyperspatial catalyst in an intense gravitational reaction by fusing a chronopearl (formed by condensing time energy into an extremely dense spherical object) and a singularity (formed by bombarding neutrinos toward a central point, at a rapidly increasing speed).